runionnayrb/BOREALIS/replit.md

 # La Perle Training Reports

 ## Overview
 A production-ready full-stack web application designed for theatrical production training management.
 It enables Stage Managers to create daily training reports with rich text notes, track trainings by various criteria (act, department, artist, location), assign technician leads, and export reports to PDF.
-The project's vision is to streamline and professionalize the administrative tasks associated with managing theatrical training schedules and reporting.
+The application also features a comprehensive Attendance System with real-time artist sign-in/sign-out using geofencing and PIN codes, meeting tick sheets with live updates, and role-based access control.
+The project's vision is to streamline and professionalize the administrative tasks associated with managing theatrical training schedules, attendance tracking, and reporting.

 ## User Preferences
 - All Stage Managers see the same interface (no user-based filtering).